anellenson/anellenson.github.io/_projects/4_waveforecasts.md

     </div>
 </div>
 <div class="caption">
     Synoptic scale conditions for different time steps for a chosen event.
+The colors ar ethe wind speed, and the solid lines denote pressure in millibars.
 The strong southern wind is visible throughout the event, but especially in the bottom right panel (November 17, 2009).
 </div>

-The spectral shape (variance density) of the model output and the buoy were inspected.
+The spectral shape (variance density, or energy) of the model output and the buoy were inspected.
 The models that performed better had higher energy in the southern partition of the spectrum.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">